lyteword/kjv/luke/chapter-24.md

 <sup>24</sup> And certain of them which were with us went to the sepulchre, and found *it* even so as the women had said: but him they saw not.

-<sup>25</sup> Then he said unto them, O fools , and slow of heart to believe all that the prophets have spoken :
+<sup>25</sup> Then he said unto them, O fools, and slow of heart to believe all that the prophets have spoken:

-<sup>26</sup> Ought not Christ to have suffered these things , and to enter into his glory ?
+<sup>26</sup> Ought not Christ to have suffered these things, and to enter into his glory?

 <sup>27</sup> And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself.